gulfofmaine/gmRi/README.md

 with more detailed instructions at [Happy git with R](https://happygitwithr.com/github-pat.html).

-Once a new token is generated, you can add it to your R system environment by typing: `Sys.setenv(GITHUB_PAT = "my new github access token copied from the browser")`
+Once a new token is generated, you will need to add it to your R system environment.
+Typing `usethis::edit_r_environ()` will open a new tab in Rstudio called “.Renviron”.
+In that new file you will assign your GITHUB\_PAT by typing:

+    GITHUB_PAT=my_new_github_access_token_copied_from_the_browser

+Save the .Renviron file, and restart your R session.
+Your Github personal access token should now be visible when you type:
+`Sys.getenv()`.

 After the personal access token (PAT) is set you should be able to install the package (assuming you have access to the gulfofmaine